golovach-ivan/rchain-dict/type/spatial-behavioral-type-system.md

 # Spatial-behavioral type system

-???
-Logic as a distributive law
+from: Logic as a distributive law
+> A spatial-behavioral type system is a language in which one can describe both the structure and future behavior of terms.